Top Menu

 Cristina Garay stenciling hexagon design in powder room

-Working those corners with this type of setup was a big no-no. I held the stencil with my free hand while bringing the roller closer to the corner, but it wasn't close enough.
+Working those corners with this type of setup was a big no-no. I held the stencil with my free hand as I brought the roller closer to the corner, but it still wasn't close enough.

 This is how it looked after two coats.
 By the way, those coats of paint are very light.
 The first part was already dry when I finished painting the last hexagon.